Ontario Highway 400: Initial construction

-and it wasn't until December1, 1951 that two lanes (one in each direction) would be opened to traffic.
-All four lanes were opened to traffic on July1, 1952, at which point the highway was designated Highway 400.
+and it was not until December 1, 1951 that two lanes (one in each direction) would be opened to traffic.
+All four lanes were opened to traffic on July 1, 1952, at which point the highway was designated Highway 400.
 The name was the scorn of one newspaper editor, who published his distaste for using numbers to name a highway.

 The freeway featured a 9.1 m grass median.

-Shortly after its completion, Hurricane Hazel struck on October15, 1954.
+Shortly after its completion, Hurricane Hazel struck on October 15, 1954.
 The torrential downpours caused catastrophic damage to southern Ontario, amongst which was the flooding of Holland Marsh to a depth of 3.3 m.
 Several bridges and sections of road were washed away by Hazel.
 The damaged highway and bridges were completely reconstructed after the water was pumped away.

 Expansion

-By 1958 Highway 400 was extended north parallel with Highway 93 as a two-lane "super two" with at-grade intersections to Craighurst and construction had begun to extend it further to connect to Highway 12 and Highway 103 south of Coldwater.
+By 1958, Highway 400 was extended north parallel with Highway 93 as a two-lane "super two" with at-grade intersections to Craighurst and construction had begun to extend it further to connect to Highway 12 and Highway 103 south of Coldwater.
 Both sections opened to traffic on December 24, 1959.
 For many years afterwards, and still today to older drivers, this portion of the highway (or sometimes even the entire stretch to Parry Sound) north of Barrie is referred to as the "400 Extension".
+As constructed the extension branched off from the existing highway by means of a partial interchange (since then, newer provincial construction guidelines would have mandated that the existing highway be realigned to flow directly into the extension, while providing an interchange to the section of highway that was bypassed).
+The extension meant bypassing a 1.1 km section of the original freeway that connects to Highway 11 at the Crown Hill interchange, which was then given the internal designation of Highway 400A.
+(Highway 400A was redesignated as part of Highway 11 on April 1, 1997, while the rest of Highway 11 south of the Crown Hill junction was downloaded to local municipalities, resulting in Highway 11's new southern terminus being at the partial interchange with Highway 400.)

-Plans were also conceived to extend the freeway south from Highway 401 to Eglinton Avenue, where it would join two new expressways: the Richview and the Crosstown Expressways.
+Plans were also conceived to extend the freeway south from Highway 401 to Eglinton Avenue, where it would join two new expressways: the Richview and the Crosstown Expressways, and eventually terminate at the Gardiner Expressway.
 These plans would never reach fruition, as public opposition to urban expressways cancelled most highway construction in Toronto by 1971.